 Clinical Psychology Degree Program

 Make sure that the clinical psychology degree program you choose is accredited by the American Psychological Association (APA).
 This accreditation means that the program meets professional standards in the field and that the training it provides is valuable.
-The APA maintains lists of accredited doctoral, internship and postdoc residency programs.
+The APA maintains lists of accredited doctoral programs, internship and postdoc residency programs.
 In your grad school search, check this list for a program that’s right for you.

 Choosing a doctoral degree.
 There are two doctoral programs in clinical psychology: the doctor of philosophy (PhD) and the doctor of psychology (PsyD).
 Choosing between them largely depends on which side of psychology you prefer: research or clinical practice.
 Both degrees give you experience in research and clinical practice, and require you to complete a dissertation and an internship.
 The PhD program emphasizes research and theory, while the PsyD program emphasizes assessing and treating clients.
 Later we’ll look at a sample course load for each program.